 Stainless steel bowl with lid

 This step is by far the funnest, and most fulfilling part!
-I am still new to being trash/plastic/waste free, and currently in the stages of having plastic products from my trashy past.
+It's been 4 years waste free and still in the stages of having plastic products from my trashy past.
 However, it is the best feeling to take all the food scraps out of my freezer and go on a romantic trip to the farmers market to drop it off, knowing its next life will be a tree or a flower.
 It's amazing to finally use up that last plastic toothpaste bottle because you made your own with peppermint and lavender.
 Discovering a new recipe to implement into your life that the earth and its inhabitants would agree upon.

 An important everyday reminder: There will be f*** ups!
 There will be times that you accidentally go to the market and forget your refillable peanut butter jar, or your bell jar for that coffee in the morning.
 Or times that are out of your control when the waitress brings you a straw when you told her three times not to put one in there (seriously keeps happening).
 Making this transition is not as difficult as you think, but I think in order for it to be this way you cannot beat yourself up, or worse, give up!
 As long as you are doing your absolute best and keep earth in mind, you'll stop forgetting random things, I promise!
 I am only a handful of months in and preparing myself is getting easy for me!
 This is all part of adapting.
 Your alternative choices will eventually integrate itself into your life and it will be apart of you. <3

 It may be lengthy (and a little cheesy), but I find that in order to be a responsible human and consumer, one should think about EARTH: